Alyka/apex/README.md

 `docker exec -it apex php artisan module:create-admin`

-This command does the same thing as creating a user manually except that, in this case, the role is automatically set to admin.
+This command does the same thing as creating a user manually except that, in this case, the role is automatically set to `admin`.

 ## Testing